junxit/us-congress-bills-115/metadata.md

 - 2017-11-08 — Introduced in Senate
 - 2017-11-08 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs. (text of measure as introduced: CR S7111-7118)
+- 2018-01-18 — Committee on Banking, Housing, and Urban Affairs.
+Hearings held.
+- 2018-01-25 — Committee on Banking, Housing, and Urban Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+115-160.
+- 2018-01-30 — Committee on Banking, Housing, and Urban Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+115-161.
+- 2018-05-22 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-05-22 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Crapo with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-05-22 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Crapo with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2018-05-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 426.